Basic Electronics & Physics

 Fermi Energy & Fermi-Dirac Distribution

-At any temperature $T$, the probability that a quantum state at energy $E$ is occupied is given by the Fermi-Dirac distribution function:
+At any temperature $T$, the probability that a quantum state at energy $E$ is occupied by an electron is given by the Fermi-Dirac distribution function:

 $$f(E) = \frac{1}{1 + e^{(E - E_F)/kT}}$$